robinjack/dsl_for_data_analysis/dsl/analysis_flow_grammar.md

 TODO:
-1. Rewrite grammar to match the above
-2. Rewrite all the sample pieces of code to match the above
-3. Add in shortcuts (i.e. M for MANIPULATION)
+1. Add in shortcuts (i.e. M for MANIPULATION)